You are in good hands!

 Did you know that the most common housing disrepair claims are about mould and damp?
 Apparently, one in five homes are infected with mould.
 Unfortunately, mould can leave your clothes and house smelling strange.
 It can also make it more likely that you could suffer from breathing issues and eye infections.
 Speak to your landlord quickly to get it treated.

-Your evidence can include:
+Your disrepair evidence can include:

 If you feel nervous that your landlord may act aggressively towards you due to the fact that you have made a complaint, we can handle the settlement agreement and all the future interactions.
 You have nothing to worry about.
 Your lawyer will be the person to speak to your landlord instead of you.